All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take Thymosin Alpha-1 with other supplements?

-Ta1 is commonly used alongside immune-supportive supplements like vitamin D, zinc, and vitamin C. However, always disclose all supplements and medications to your prescribing physician to avoid potential interactions, especially if you are taking immunosuppressive drugs.
+Ta1 is commonly used alongside immune-supportive supplements like vitamin D, zinc, and vitamin C. But always disclose all supplements and medications to your prescribing physician to avoid potential interactions, especially if you're taking immunosuppressive drugs.

 Where can I get Thymosin Alpha-1?